 Safety Systems provides Access Control solutions for any type of job.
 Regardless of size, Safety Systems can accommodate your project.

-Safety Systems has partnered with Schlage to provide a complete line of access control hardware and software products to fit your needs and budget.
-Schlage's access control software functionality includes alarm monitoring, credential production, visitor management, elevator control, offline and online lock integration, security touring and portrait monitoring.
+Safety Systems has partnered with Vanderbilt Industries to provide a complete line of access control hardware and software products to fit your needs and budget.
+Vanderbilt's access control software functionality includes alarm monitoring, credential production, visitor management, elevator control, offline and online lock integration, security touring and portrait monitoring.
 Systems are scalable from a few doors to hundreds of doors in multiple buildings.

 Access Control Systems Proximity Cards